Top 6 Reasons Why My Car Sounds Like a Lawn Mower (and How To Fix It)

 1. Old Differential Fluid

-Outdated differential fluid could be another culprit behind your car's lawnmower-like noise.
+Outdated differential fluid could be the culprit behind your car's lawnmower-like noise.

-This fluid plays a crucial role in reducing gearbox friction.
-However, if it's old, cracked, or leaking, it can cause various issues.
+This fluid helps reduce gearbox friction.
+However, if it's old, cracked, or leaking, it can cause problems.

 How To Fix It